Gozala/workspace/pages/did%3Amailto.md

 ####                 Resolve
 - The following steps MUST be executed to resolve a DID to a DID document using the `did:mailto` method.
 - Send email to an email address that follows `did:mailto:` prefix with TBD message format
-- Receive a response from the email address that follows `did:mailto:` prefix with TBD subject line and valid DKIM-Signature header.
+- Receive a response from the email address that follows `did:mailto:` prefix with TBD subject line containing `did:key` and valid DKIM-Signature header.
-- Verify a
+- Verify that